maxant/kafka-data-consistency/mf/README.md

   - actually, thats kinda cool, coz cypress just has to wait til it can click the buttons?
 - timestamp - if we attempt to insert but a new version has already been applied, we need to ignore it and log it for alerting. or fail with an error? why not just use optimistic locking. whats on my bit of paper?
   - SEE "must be processed by time X" below!
-- sessionId
-- web register for session, request, contract, etc. not just requestId
 - pep, pip?, pdp
 - put some stuff into internal package in lib - does kotlin have support for this so that you cannot access it outside of the module?
-- show fat content and other params in portal
 - use qute for other SPAs: bookmarks
-- move sse and other standard things into vue components
 - security: do a view of all methods, and the roles and therefore the users which can run them
 - finish security.html
 - add accepting and do validation of prices at that point.
 TRANSPORT still with kafka!